 Arborsculpture is also referred to as ‘tree shaping’ and ‘pooktre’ among other monikers.
 Although arborsculpture is mostly for aesthetic reasons nowadays, in some parts of India they’ve been making bridges from tree roots for centuries.
 The tree roots are trained over a number of years to cross the water and take root on the other side.
 The longest examples stretch over a distance of 100 feet, and, because they are alive and regenerate under their own steam, they can be functional for hundreds of years.

 But how are they doing this magic?
 Here’s just some of the methods used:

 1) Aeroponic Culture

 This is the proper name for the root bridges above.
-Roots are grown above ground rather than below, sprayed with water and nutrients and remain flexible for longer than they would in the ground so they can be manipulated.
+Roots are grown above ground rather than below, sprayed with water and nutrients and remain flexible for longer than they would in the ground so that they can be manipulated.

 2) Instant Tree Shaping

 This is done on trees a couple of metres tall.
-You basically slowly bend the trees and keep them in unnatural positions until they start growing that way of their own accord.
+You slowly bend the trees and keep them in unnatural positions until they start growing that way of their own accord.

 3) Gradual Tree Shaping

 This is similar to instant tree shaping but is started on very young saplings so the process is much, much longer.